My Verizon Wireless

 If you purchased a device on a monthly installment agreement and cancel service, you should check that agreement to determine if you may have to immediately pay off the balance.

-No problem – just tell us by phone, in person, or in writing.
+No problem – just tell us by phone, in person or in writing.
 You can appoint someone to manage your Postpay account.
-The person you appoint will be able to make changes to your account, including adding new lines of Service, buying new wireless devices, and extending your contract term.
+The person you appoint (the Account Manager) will be able to make changes to your account, including adding new lines of Service, buying a new wireless device(s) on a device payment agreement based upon your credit history, billing certain services and accessories to your account, and extending your contract term.
 Any changes that person makes will be treated as modifications to this Agreement.

-If you download or use applications, services or software provided by third parties (including voice applications), 911 or E911, or other calling functionality, may work differently than services offered by us, or may not work at all.
+If you download or use applications, services or software provided by third parties (including voice applications), 911 or E911, or other calling functionality, may work differently than services offered by us or may not work at all.
 Please review all terms and conditions of such third–party products.
 Verizon Wireless is not responsible for any third–party information, content, applications or services you access, download or use on your device.
 You are responsible for maintaining virus and other Internet security protections when accessing these third–party products or services.
-For additional information, visit the Verizon Content Policy at responsibility.verizon.com/contentpolicy.
-For more information regarding content filters visit www.verizonwireless.com/solutions-and-services/content-filters/.
-For information about our network management practices for our broadband internet access services visit www.verizon.com/about/our-company/open-internet
+For additional information, visit the Verizon Content Policy at verizon.com/about/our-company/company-policies.
+To learn about content filtering and how you may block materials harmful to minors, visit verizon.com/solutions-and-services/content-filters/.
+For information about our network management practices for our broadband internet access services, visit verizon.com/about/our-company/open-internet.

 Wireless devices use radio transmissions, so unfortunately you can't get Service if your device isn't in range of a transmission signal.
 And please be aware that even within your Coverage Area, many things can affect the availability and quality of your Service, including network capacity, your device, terrain, buildings, foliage and weather.